blaenk/site/content/notes/scala.md

 }
 ```

-Fields and methods can be defined private using the `private` keyword.

 _Literal identifiers_ are ones that are enclosed in backticks, so that any string that would be accepted by the runtime will result in an identifier.

-Implicit conversions can be defined so that values of a certain time are implicitly converted to another type in order for an operation to go through.
+Implicit conversions can be defined so that values of a certain type are implicitly converted to another type in order for an operation to go through.
 For example, if there's an addition function for `Rational` that takes a `Rational` and an Integer, we can do `r + 1` but not `1 + r` since that would attempt to invoke the function on the Integer itself.
 To solve this, we can define an implicit conversion to `Rational` on Integer:

 ``` scala
 implicit def intToRational(x: Int) = new Rational(x)